 The Maine Coastal Program works with various partners toward the shared goal of a healthy coast and vibrant coastal communities.

-Notice of Approval of Changes to the Maine Coastal Program
+Notice of Opportunity to Comment on Proposed Changes to the Maine Coastal Program

 September 27, 2021: Please see the News page for additional information

 July, 2021 - On a five year cycle, the Maine Coastal Program (MCP) at the Department of Marine Resources prepares a Strategic Outlook which assesses the status of key coastal management priorities and scopes potential future initiatives to improve management of coastal resources in Maine.
 In 2021, after public comment and review by an interdisciplinary team at NOAA’s Office for Coastal Management, the document was approved by NOAA as meeting the requirements of the Coastal Zone Management Enhancement Program under the provisions of Section 309 of the Coastal Zone Management Act of 1972, as amended.
 This assessment is used to determine priorities and develop strategies to be undertaken by MCP, provided that future funding, capacity and partnerships become available.

 CZMA Consistency Submissions – E-mail Filing Only